MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-human-review.md

 # Human review for automation with a prompt

-This article emphasizes the critical role of human review in running a prompt in Power Automate.
-A prompt utilizes generative AI models powered by Azure OpenAI Service.
+This article explains the critical role of human review when running a prompt in Power Automate.
+Prompts use generative AI models powered by Azure OpenAI Service.
 Although these models are highly effective, they can sometimes generate misleading or fabricated information and are susceptible to prompt injection attacks.

 > [!IMPORTANT]
 >
-> - AI Builder prompts are running on models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts are running on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.